 In high-impact areas, Adventure Spec use their own AS softshell fabric blended with kevlar threads to resist abrasions during falls and slides.

-Adventure Spec understand the importance of over-heating and ventilation.
-So with this in mind, there are vents/pockets on the chest panel, as well as rear bladder compatible vents, and even removable arms.
+Adventure Spec understand the importance of overheating and ventilation.
+So with this in mind, there are vents/pockets on the chest panel, as well as rear bladder-compatible vents and even removable arms.

 - The splash-proof outer can withstand showers.
 But it should be paired with a waterproof shell (see below) in continuous rain

-- This jacket is comfortable in conditions of 15C to 30C when paired with AdvSpec Core base layer (see below)
+- This jacket is comfortable in conditions of 15C to 30C when paired with the AdvSpec Core base layer (see below)

 - Rear pocket large enough to stow waterproof shell, gloves, or other small items